MicrosoftDocs/power-platform/power-platform/well-architected/security/segmentation.md

 Consider consistency while accommodating several organizational models when assigning permissions for a segment.
 These models can range from a single centralized IT group to mostly independent IT and DevOps teams.

- **Risk**: Membership of groups can change over time as employees join or leave teams or change roles.
+ > :::image type="icon" source="../_images/risk.svg"::: **Risk**: Membership of groups can change over time as employees join or leave teams or change roles.
 Management of roles across segments can result in management overhead.

 ### Resource organization